 Review your budget goals and start paying down debt.

 No single option is best for everyone.
 As part of a free counseling session, a Clearpoint counselor will review your situation and discuss options that make sense for you.

-    A debt management program (also called a “debt management plan” or DMP) is a plan to repay all of your debt, while debt settlement companies seek to "settle" with your creditors to reduce the amount you owe them.
-While debt settlement may at first sound good, it typically results in lower credit scores, additional taxes, and higher fees, not to mention the fact that 55% or more of those who start debt settlement programs don’t even complete them.
+A debt management program (also called a “debt management plan” or DMP) is a plan to repay all of your unsecured debts in full, usually with a fixed monthly payment and reduced interest costs, while debt settlement typically involves a third party helping you “settle” with your creditors in order to reduce the amount owed.
+Debt settlement therefore means you repay less of your debt, but it typically results in lower credit scores, additional taxes, and higher fees.
 A counselor can discuss with you the risks involved in debt settlement, or you can read more about them here.

 Bill consolidation combines all of your outstanding debt into a new loan, while a debt management program pays off your debt through single monthly payments that are distributed to all of your creditors by a credit counseling agency like Clearpoint.
 Bill consolidation is not a plan for paying off your debt and has risky elements and potentially bad consequences.
 A counselor can discuss this option with you, or you can read here about why in general we think a debt management program is a better solution.